hashicorp/nomad/website/source/docs/jobspec/servicediscovery.html.md

 * `protocol`: This indicates the protocol for the http checks.
 Valid options are `http` and `https`.
 We default it to `http`

-* `cmd`: This is the command that the Nomad client runs for doing script based health check.
+* `command`: This is the command that the Nomad client runs for doing script based health check.

-* `args`: Additional arguments to the `cmd` for script based health checks.
+* `args`: Additional arguments to the `command` for script based health checks.

 ## Assumptions